AngusMcLure/PoolTestR/README.md

 ## Usage

-Start by loading the package (if this doesn't work this means you were unable to install the pacakge.
-Please let me know if this happens for you):
+Start by loading the package: (If this doesn't work this means you were unable to install the package.
+Please let [me](mailto:angus.mclure@anu.edu.au) know if this happens for you)
 ```R
 library(PoolTestR)
 ```

 Now it's time to load up your data into R using read.csv() or a similar function.
 For this example we'll be making a fake dataset.
 Our fake dataset is from 4 locations (A, B, C, D) and 3 different dates (2000/1/1, 2001/1/1, 2002/1/1).
 We've taken a different number of pooled samples from each location and time period.
 The number of of specimiens/isolates/insects in each pool can be different.
-In our case there will be betwee 1 and 10 (there's no upper limit in practice).
+In our case there will be between 1 and 10 (there's no upper limit in practice).

 ```R